Jar Jar Binks: Speculations of villainy

 In response to the speculations, Best tweeted, "I will say this, it feels really good when the hidden meaning behind the work is seen.
 No matter how long it takes," apparently confirming the theory.
-Some months later, he expanded upon his tweet in a YouTube interview, stating, "there is a lot about [the theory] that is true, there are some things about it that are not true...
+Some months later, he expanded upon his tweet in a YouTube interview, stating, "there is a lot about [the theory] that is true, there are some things about it that are not true ...
 Could Jar Jar have evolved into that?
 I think the answer is yes.
 Because of the backlash, and rightfully so, Lucasfilm backed off of Jar Jar a lot, but a lot of the influence that I put into the character mirrored a lot of what was already in the Star Wars universe."
 Best concluded only Lucas could unveil the actual role of Binks, yet he also claimed that a deleted scene from Attack of the Clones would have still shown Palpatine darkly confiding his plans about the Empire to Jar Jar.

-J. J. Abrams, who directed two installments of the franchise's sequel trilogy after its buyout by Disney, personally approved the theory about the villainous Jar Jar.
+J. J. Abrams, who directed two installments of the franchise's sequel trilogy after its buyout by Disney, personally approved of the theory about the villainous Jar Jar.
 He described Lumpawarroo's argumentation as an "unbelievably lengthy analysis, in a very seriously thought-out way, as to why it's obviously true he's [evil]."

+In 2019, when questioned about it, Best stated again only Lucas could answer, but he confirmed the theorists' idea of Jar Jar's antics being actually a disguised fighting style akin to drunken boxing, revealing that he based his performance on Jackie Chan's role in the 1978 film Drunken Master.
+He said, "the Darth Jar Jar theory caught it - caught it.
+I never thought anybody would see that".

+The Darth Jar Jar theory is referenced in the animated miniseries Lego Star Wars: Rebuild the Galaxy, in which a Jedi relic accidentally rewrites reality and turns Jar Jar (reprised by Best) into a Sith Lord.

+In 2025, Jar Jar was added to Fortnite Battle Royale as part of the Star Wars-themed "Galactic Battle" season, where he is depicted as a Sith Lord capable of using Force Lightning.